 4.1) Power Distribution

-The results for the voltage and current distribution can now be used to find the power distribution along the length of the antenna using simple Ohms law.
+The results for the voltage and current distribution can now be used to find the power distribution along the length of the antenna using V x I = W.

 Figure 13 Power Distribution

 It can be seen that the power does not drop in a linear manner and that the majority of the power is in the INCIDENT direction.
 With an input power of 0.1614 W and 0.0589 W at the end, it is simple to calculate that there is 0.1614 - 0.0638 = 0.0976 W radiated or dissipated power in the INCIDENT direction compared to the 0.0638 W radiated or dissipated power in the REFLECTED direction.
 From this result it is easy to conclude that approximately 6/10 of the power is in the INCIDENT direction and 4/10 in the REFLECTED direction.
 This difference in powers becomes important in later antenna articles where it is shown to affect both radiated elevation and polarisation.

 5.1) Impedance Distribution

 The voltage and current distribution results can also be used to calculate the impedance distribution as in figure 14 using simple Ohms law R = V / I.

 As can be seen from the curve the result does not look right because the impedance in the REFLECTED direction, very close to the antenna input, is very high.
 Common sense would suggest that the impedance at this point where any returning current is entering a 50 Ω coaxial cable would be nearer to 50 Ω. What we are seeing is that as the remaining REFLECTED electrons reach the antenna base they still have a significant voltage but the current is very low, thus giving a high calculated impedance.
 It is clear that Ohms law does not apply to the conditions within a radiating object but the attempt to calculate the impedance has revealed that there is a deficiency of electrons in the REFLECTED direction at the antenna base which has an important significance that will be revealed in the Radiating Mechanism article.